Skip to main content

 (e) Home modification.

-(E) An individual who elects to direct any of the services provided in paragraph (D) of this rule shall be assessed by their case manager to determine the individual's ability to direct their services as set forth in rule 173-42-06 of the Administrative Code.
+(E) An individual who elects to direct any of the services provided in paragraph (D) of this rule will be assessed by their case manager to determine the individual's ability to direct their services as set forth in rule 173-42-06 of the Administrative Code.

 (1) If an individual demonstrates the ability to direct their services, the case manager may initiate the orientation process to familiarize the individual with the participant direction of services including the role of the financial management service (FMS).